matomo-org/matomo/misc/internal-docs/content-tracking.md

   * We need to check all parent elements of a content block whether it is scrollable and if so connect an event to this
 * We could have in V2 or V3 an attribute data-content-interaction="submit" to tell Piwik to listen to the submit event and to use "submit" as an interaction
 * Provide more reports like which interactions, which targets, and more possible
+* Do not track the same interaction twice unless trackPageView is called?
+  * For instance if target=_blank used interaction would be tracked multiple times currently
+  * Alternatively provide "interactions" and "unique interactions"
+* When a user clicks on an interaction, we should check whether we have already tracked the impression as the content is visible now.
+If not tracked before, we should track the impression as well
+  * There can be a scroll or timer event that detects the same content became visible as well.
+This would not be a problem since we do not track same content block twice

 ## Open questions